lacareer/Ansible/Introduction_to_Ansible_V2.7/04_03_Ansible-Playbook-2/ReadMe.md

 # 'remove' = removes the package if installed

 # 'absent' = removes the package if installed

+Whether to install (present or installed, latest), or remove (absent or removed) a package.

+"present" and "installed" will simply ensure that a desired package is installed.

+"latest" will update the specified package if it’s not of the latest available version.

+"absent" and "removed" will remove the specified package.

+Default is None, however in effect the default action is present unless the autoremove option is enabled for this module, then absent is inferred.

+Choices:

+    "absent"

+    "installed"

+    "latest"

+    "present"

+    "removed"

 Note that the following playbook files, when ran, restarts Apache whether an intsllation is done or not.
 The next lesson deals with 'service handlers' that allows us to detect changes and to determine if Apache should be restarted or not